Embers Avenue

 Defunct gay bar and nightclub in Portland, Oregon, U.S.

-The Embers Avenue, also known as Embers, was a gay bar and nightclub located in the Old Town Chinatown neighborhood of Portland, Oregon, in the United States.
-Embers hosted a variety of events, including comedy and drag shows, karaoke, and live music.
-The club opened in 1969, and closed in late 2017.
-The Oregonian reported in late November 2017 that the building owner has intentions to fill the space with a similar venue.
-It was speculated in January 2018 that Badlands was expected to open that year.
+The Embers Avenue, also known as Embers, was a gay bar and nightclub located at the outer edge of the Old Town Chinatown neighborhood of Portland, featuring drag shows, karaoke, and live music.
+The club opened in 1969 and closed in late 2017.
+The Oregonian reported in late November 2017 that the building owner intended to fill the space with a similar venue, and in 2024, Badlands Portland opened in the space.

+History

+Embers Avenue opened in 1969.
+The club was originally located at SW Park and Morrison, next to the Virginia Cafe.
+In 1979, it moved to the corner of NW Broadway and Couch Street, where it would remain until its closure.

+In the late 1980s and early 1990s, Embers was an important social space for the LGBTQ community, which was badly impacted by the HIV/AIDS crisis.
+It was an important venue for drag performers in the city.
+Events included weekly goth nights, Notable performers included Bolivia Carmichaels and Poison Waters.

+It closed suddenly on December 1, 2017, after the owner, Steve Suss, suffered a series of strokes and could no longer run the business.
+Suss died in 2020.

 Reception

 Donald Olson, writing for Frommer's, rated the venue as two out of three stars.
 He described the club as a primarily gay disco also appealing to straight people, with "lots of flashing lights and sweaty bodies until the early morning".